kfrichards/Public-Health-Disease-Surveillance-Architecture-Development-Project/README.md

 <h3> &nbsp;HAPI-FHIR Configuration </h3>
 HAPI-FHIR is an open-source implementation of the Fast Healthcare Interoperability Resources (FHIR) standard.
 HAPI-FHIR was installed and configured within the UPHIE VM.

+<h3> &nbsp;Technical Skills Demonstrated </h3>
+-installation of packages and set-up of VM
+-integrate and configure multiple web servers in each VM -demonstrate effective troubleshooting commands